 The surname Curtey was first found in "Covert or Couert, Normandy, [who] held by the service of 1 fee of the barony or Braiose [Briouze]."
 William de Braose (Briouze), First Lord of Bramber (died c.
 1096) was granted extensive lands in Sussex by William the Conqueror.
 Accordingly, the Curtey family held lands from him in Sussex.
 In 1107, William de Cuvert witnessed the foundation charter of Barnstaple and years later William Guvert (Cuvert) held a fee of ancient enfeoffment from William de Courcy in Somerset.

 Early History of the Curtey family

-Another 227 words (16 lines of text) are included under the topic Early Curtey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Curtey research.
+Another 114 words (8 lines of text) covering the years 1532, 1582, 1550, 1552, 1553 and 1556 are included under the topic Early Curtey History in all our PDF Extended History products and printed products wherever possible.

 Curtey Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Curtey has appeared include A'Court, Court, Courte, Couert, Covert, Courtie, Courts and many more.

 Early Notables of the Curtey family (pre 1700)